 Search, crop and share the key phrases mentioned by Obama and Romney in the first US presidential debate.

-Obama demanded “truth” from the “real Mitt Romney” on Thursday at a campaign rally in Denver as his aides promised a “hard look” at strategy after his listless performance..
+The US president demanded “truth” from the “real Mitt Romney” on Thursday at a campaign rally in Denver, Colorado, as his aides promised a “hard look” at strategy after his listless performance in the previous night’s face-off.

-The candidates went head to head in a 90-minute sparring over jobs, taxes and health care.
+The candidates went head to head in a 90-minute jousting over jobs, taxes and health care.

-“I met this very spirited fellow who claimed to be Mitt Romney,” Obama said, accusing Romney of ditching unpopular positions on tax and education, adding: “If you want to be president, you owe the American people the truth”.
+“I met this very spirited fellow who claimed to be Mitt Romney,” Obama said, accusing his Republican challenger of ditching unpopular positions on tax and education, adding: “if you want to be president, you owe the American people the truth”.

-At the Denver rally, Obama was enthusiastic as he cheered up 12,000 supporters.
+At the Denver rally, Obama was fired up, passionate and engaged as he cheered up 12,000 supporters.

 “It couldn’t have been Mitt Romney because the real Mitt Romney has been running around the country for the last year, promising five trillion dollars in tax cuts for the wealthy,” Obama said.